eighty20results/e20r-sequences/README.md

 ###4.0.5
 * Fix: Email alert sent on days where no new/repeating post is released
 * Enh: Load fontawesome fonts from local server (not CDN)

+###4.0.6
+* Fix: Format check for 'when' attribute didn't always return the correct result.
+* Fix: Sometimes generates an undefined offset notice while running cron job
+* Fix: Test actual parameter that should be configured unless options haven't been defined yet
+* Enh: Use \\WP_Query() and leverage cache while deactivating the plugin & removing cron jobs.
+* Enh: Add link to issues section on GitHub.com